 All the excitement of seeing your work projected on the big screen is shared by your friends, family, cast and crew, at the LFA annual showcase which take place at the BFI.
 A selection of your productions are showcased to industry professionals, including producers, directors, development executives and potential film investors.

-To complete the MA Filmmaking you study for one year on the Filmmaking Diploma at London Film Academy followed by a further 6 months – 1 year at one of our partner universities to complete your Master of the Arts qualification.
+To complete the MA Filmmaking you study for one year on the Filmmaking Diploma at London Film Academy followed by a further 12 weeks at our partner university to complete your Master of the Arts qualification.
 Progressing onto the MA enables you to complete your studies at a reduced rate and ensures you get the best of both worlds by experiencing a year of intensive in-house film production followed by a year of traditional university study.

 There are no hidden costs and entry to a leading UK screenwriter's festival is included.

 There is one partial scholarship available and a number of Bursary placements available per Filmmaking Diploma intake.
 These positions are given on merit and at LFA's discretion.
-Students from outside of the EU (requiring Tier 4 visa to study in the UK) are not eligible for LFA Bursaries, however they are eligible for the partial scholarship.
 For further information please contact our Admissions Coordinator on +44 (0) 207 3867711 or email email@example.com

 Please visit the Funding Your Studies section of our website for more information on a number of funding bodies you can apply to for financial assistance to support your education.